What Is the Yocto Project?

 Key Benefits of the Yocto Project

-• Aggregates best-of-breed infrastructure, recipes, and tools for building a distribution
+- Aggregates best-of-breed infrastructure, recipes, and tools for building a custom distribution

-• Increases collaboration and reuse between commercial and open source communities
+- Increases collaboration and reuse between commercial partnerships and open source communities

 Yocto Project Fast Facts

-• In 2010, the Yocto Project was announced as a new work group under the Linux Foundation; Wind River® joined as a founding member.
+- In 2010, the Yocto Project was announced as a new work group under the Linux Foundation; Wind River® was one of the 22founding companies.

-• The Yocto Project is one of the largest open source teams in the world.
+- The Yocto Project is one of the largest and most influential open source initiative in the world, recognized as friendly and collaborative and community-driven effort.

 Difference Between Yocto Project Poky and OpenEmbedded